-Power to Chemicals ~Recycling of carbon dioxide using renewable energy~
+Power to Chemicals ~Recycling of carbon dioxide via electrolysis powered by renewable energy~

 TOSHIBA CORPORATION